www. Trade Show Marketing Advice .org

-Making sure your trade show booth stands out from all the other trade show booths at the show is a challenge.
+Making sure your trade show booth stands out from all the other trade show booths at trade show or convention can be a challenge.
 I highly recommend having some kind of trade show giveaway at your booth.
-My favorite was a big bowl of Hershey kisses (almond) located on a table half way into the booth so that everyone could see them, but need to cross the line to get them.
+My favorite simple giveaway when I didn't have anything else was a big bowl of Hershey kisses (almond) located on a table half way into the booth so that everyone could see them, but need to cross the line to get them.
 I would ask each person grabbing some if they were interested in my product, and if not, thank them and move on.
-Having traffic is a double-edged sword though, some is good because it makes your booth look popular, but you don't want to get tied up with people that aren't buying what you're selling.
+Having traffic is a double-edged sword though, some is good because it makes your booth look popular, but you don't want to get tied up with people that aren't buying what you're selling, which is easy to have happen when you're handing out free candy and not a giveaway that is targeted at potential prospects.
+Free candy is simple, but not very effective.
+It isn't at all targetted (it appeals to anyone with a sweet tooth of a bit of hunger), and it disappears almost immediate (the visitor eats it and it's gone).
+About all free candy will do is pull random trade show visitors into your booth, but as I said, it's usually better than nothing.

-One of my other favorite trade show giveaways always was a snazzy looking pen with my company's logo on it.
+One of my other favorite trade show giveaways was a snazzy looking pen with my company's logo on it (which is much more effective than free candy).
 Pens are relatively cheap, especially when you buy them in bulk.
 It's surprising how many customers at a trade show are in need of a pen.
 The great thing about pens is that they seldom get thrown out, but instead end up on your customer's desk or in his draw.
 Put more than your company name on it, also put a website and and 800 phone number on it.

 random thought #1 - If I was still doing trade shows, I would consider tins of mints with my company logo on it.
 Who doesn't like breath mints, especially when you're talking to a lot of people at a trade show.
 And its not something (like candy) that you can "eat in one sitting".
 I think they would make it past the show, and although they would eventually run out and the tin would be discarded, they would certainly last for a while.